 About firework misuse or deliberate fire setting

-We are working hard to reduce the likelihood of firework misuse and deliberate fire setting and we will not tolerate:
+We're working hard to reduce the likelihood of firework misuse and deliberate fire setting and we won't tolerate:

 - eggs or missiles being thrown in public

 - illegal bonfires in public places such as parks or open land on housing estates

 - fireworks being set off in public places or after 11pm

 - the sale of fireworks to under 18s

 If you know of anybody letting off fireworks dangerously or damaging your area to build bonfires, call the police on 999.